 A method for determining the dielectric properties of infinite half-space of generally lossy dielectric materials is described.
 This method utilizes the measurement of the admittance of a rectangular waveguide radiating into such dielectrics.
 It is shown that the real part of the admittance is relatively insensitive to the variations of the imaginary part of the dielectric constant.
-A numerical procedure is initiated which provides a simple and fast-converging approach for calculating the dielectric properties.
-This numerical procedure lends itself to implementation by personal computers.
+Subsequently, a numerical procedure is initiated which provides a simple and fast-converging approach for calculating the dielectric properties.
+This numerical procedure lends itself to implementation by personal computers--a major advantage over the existing computational schemes.
 The theoretical formulation for the expression of the admittance of an open-ended waveguide and the numerical procedure are discussed in detail.
 Results of several measurements of freespace and lossy dielectric samples (rubber with carbon black) to verify the theory and the numerical scheme are given.
 The results give good agreement with other measurement schemes.
 Comments on the accuracy of the results are also provided.

 S. I. Ganchev et al., "A Novel Numerical Technique for Dielectric Measurement of Generally Lossy Dielectrics," IEEE Transactions on Instrumentation and Measurement, vol. 41, no. 3, pp. 361-365, Institute of Electrical and Electronics Engineers (IEEE), Jun 1992.

 The definitive version is available at https://doi.org/10.1109/19.153329

 C Black; Admittance; Dielectric Measurement; Electric Admittance Measurement; Freespace; Infinite Half-Space; Lossy Dielectric Samples; Lossy Dielectrics; Numerical Methods; Open-Ended Waveguide; Personal Computers; Rectangular Waveguides; Rubber; Material Characterization

 Article - Journal